 - List of Acceptable Medications and Non-Acceptable Medications

-For more information or questions, contact Lincoln-Lancaster County Health Department at (402) 441-8084 or by email at firstname.lastname@example.org.
+For more information or questions, contact the Regional Poison Center at 1-800-222-1222, or send an email to firstname.lastname@example.org

 - Responsible Medication Disposal Brochure